Louisiana responds to coronavirus with rare bipartisanship

 Landrieu is harshly critical of Trump for downplaying the virus’s threat earlier this year and for lashing out at governors who criticize his handling of the pandemic.
 Landrieu said Edwards “has done a great job of trying to keep his powder dry with the president under difficult circumstances” while keeping all state officials, Republican and Democrat, “in the loop because you’re one team.”

 Louisiana’s situation is still far from rosy.
 Known cases have spread to 63 of Louisiana’s 64 parishes.
-The New Orleans area remains a hot spot, with more than half of the more than 16,000 known Louisiana cases, a number that grows daily, in part because the state’s testing capacity is improving.
-The number of Louisiana deaths attributed to the disease increased by 70, to 582 on Tuesday.
+The New Orleans area remains a hot spot, with more than half of the more than 17,000 known Louisiana cases, a number that grows daily, in part because the state’s testing capacity is improving.
+The number of Louisiana deaths attributed to the disease increased by 70, to 652 as of Wednesday.

 “Just because we think we’re starting to flatten the curve doesn’t mean our job is over,” Edwards said Tuesday.
 “In fact, now is the time to double down.”